BLACK PANTHERS IN ’68

 In one of the most high-profile student actions of the 1960s, students at San Francisco State University went on strike, shutting down the campus for six months.
 University president S.I.
 Hayakawa called in the police, who busted heads and arrested hundreds in an attempt to restore control of the campus.
 But the strike didn’t end until the school acceded to student demands and created the first ethnic studies department at an American university.
 This film, shot by the students and their allies, is a classic primary source document of the 1960s.

 Many thanks to The Nickelodeon, an impactful cinema in South Carolina who inspired this program.
-Their fantastic programming is a powerful reminder that film can spark meaning conversations about race across the country.
+Their fantastic programming is a powerful reminder that film can spark meaningful conversations about race across the country.

 Special thanks to the California Newsreel which has produced and distributed cutting-edge social issue films for activists and educators since 1968.
 Today it is the oldest, independent non-profit documentary center in the country and the first systematically to integrate media production and distribution with the media needs of contemporary social change movements.